 About Us

-We are a group of science educators, seeking to improve pest control in public housing.
+We are a group of science educators, seeking to improve pest control in affordable housing by teaching everyone who works, lives, and plays in housing how to use integrated pest management (IPM).
 We are the Northeastern IPM Center at Cornell University.
-We received funding from a Housing and Urban Development (HUD) and U.S. Department of Agriculture (USDA-NIFA) interagency agreement to bring integrated pest management (IPM) to public housing authorities (PHAs) across the country.
+Since 2007, we’ve been bringing IPM to affordable housing across the country with funding from a U.S. Department of Housing and Urban Development (HUD) and U.S. Department of Agriculture (USDA-NIFA) interagency agreement.

 Our program consists of:

-- IPM training materials—the well-vetted resources you will find on StopPests.org are available to everyone.
-The intended audience is housing, but many public health and pest management professionals have used the resources too.
+• IPM resources for multifamily housing—the well-vetted resources you will find on StopPests.org are available to everyone.
+The intended audience is affordable housing.
+Public health and pest management professionals who work in housing use them too.
+To learn about recent StopPests Program additions, read our last program update.